RahamanShaik02/Customer_Behavior_Analysis/README.md

 - Building more end-to-end portfolio projects
 - Strengthening SQL + DAX for analytics roles
-- Preparing for Data Analyst & BI Analyst internships in the UK
+- Preparing for Data Analyst & BI Analyst jobs in the UK

 ---